Loading

 Background

 The San Francisco Bay Area region includes San Francisco, Marin, Contra Costa, Alameda, Santa Clara, San Mateo, Sonoma, Napa, and the western half of Solano counties.
 Its Mediterranean-type climate, characterized by mild, wet winters and warm, dry summers, supports high biological diversity.
 The Bay Area is well known as the home of a thriving technology industry, wine and dairy industries, as well as a robust recreation industry bolstered by the region’s rivers and both bay and coastal waterfronts.
+The region has over 100 cities and towns with a total population of over 7 million residents.

 Current year-to-year variability in precipitation is expected to continue, with fluctuation between very wet and very dry years.
 Approximately 60% of the region’s water supply is sourced in the Sierra Nevada and Sierra snowmelt provides 40% of the annual water to the San Francisco Bay Delta, which is expected to be impacted by warming temperatures and changes in precipitation.
 The Bay Area region’s characteristic wet winter will bring more intense and damaging winter storms, and, as surface temperatures continue to rise, the historic location of the freezing line in mountains will move upslope, causing more storms to fall as rain rather than snow.